PatriciaXiao/FightWithArXiv/README.md

 ## Error 4: not found family_i in .bbl

 I suspect that this was version issue.
-It happened for an old project I have, in 2016 (now it is 2019).
+It happened for an old project I have, in 2016 ver (now it is 2019).